 Draper is a writer and author who contributes to National Geographic, GQ magazine and The New York Times Magazine.
 He is the author of several books, including Do Not Ask What Good We Do: Inside the U.S. House of Representatives and Dead Certain: The Presidency of George W. Bush.
 Previously, Draper wrote for Texas Monthly and The Austin Chronicle.

 Garza served as the U.S. ambassador to Mexico from 2002 to 2009.
-Before his appointment, he served two years as the Texas secretary of state and as chairman of the Texas Railroad Commission.
+Before his appointment, he served as the Texas secretary of state and as chairman of the Texas Railroad Commission.
 He is currently counsel in the Mexico City office of White and Case and chairman of Vianovo Ventures, a management consulting firm specializing in cross-border business development.

 Gold has been a reporter in Texas for The Wall Street Journal since 2000.
 He covers fracking and the U.S. energy industry and is the author of the book The Boom: How Fracking Ignited the American Energy Revolution and Changed the World.
 Gold has previously worked for the San Antonio Express-News and The Philadelphia Inquirer.

 González, D-Clint, has represented House District 75 since 2013.
 She serves as vice chairwoman of the House Agriculture & Livestock Committee and sits on the Appropriations Committee.
 Previously, González worked for state Reps.
-Paul Moreno and Richard Peña Raymond, at the National Hispanic Institute and as the assistant dean for Student Multicultural Affairs at Southwestern University.
+Paul Moreno and Richard Peña Raymond, at the National Hispanic Institute and as the assistant dean for student multicultural affairs at Southwestern University.

 Hellyer was appointed chancellor of San Jacinto College in 2009.
-Since first joining the college in 1996, she has served in a number of executive positions including director for the San Jacinto College Foundation, executive vice president for resource development, vice chancellor for fiscal affairs, chief financial officer and executive vice chancellor.
-Previously, Hellyer worked as an accountant in both the private and public arenas.
+Since joining the college in 1996, she has served in a number of executive positions including director of the San Jacinto College Foundation, executive vice president for resource development and vice chancellor for fiscal affairs.
+Previously, Hellyer worked as an accountant in the private and public arenas.